kevalpatel2106/kevalpatel2106.github.io/_posts/2017-04-19-How-to-clear-Associate-Android-Developer-exam?.md

 ## **What is the exam procedure?**

-AAD exam is made up of two rounds.
+AAD exam is made up of two rounds:

-1. Practical exam, where you will write real code.
+1\.
+Practical exam, where you will write real code.

-2. An exit interview.
+2\.
+An exit interview.

 ### **Practical exam:**